-The overwhelming majority of UC Davis Law students are employed at graduation, and virtually all students are employed nine months after graduation.
+Most UC Davis Law students are employed at graduation, and the employment rate nine months after graduation has consistently been in the 90 to 100 percent range.

-CLASS OF 2009 EMPLOYMENT AND SALARY SUMMARY
+CLASS OF 2010 EMPLOYMENT AND SALARY SUMMARY

-The employment status of the UC Davis School of Law Class of 2009 as of February, 2010 is listed below.
-Of the 191 students in the class, information was available on the employment status of 190 students.
-This graduating class had a success rate of more than 99% nine months after graduation.
+The employment status of the UC Davis School of Law Class of 2010 as of February, 2011 is listed below.
+Of the 194 students in the class, information was available on the employment status of 193 students.
+Ninety-two percent of the graduating class was employed nine months after graduation.
+Another 3 percent were enrolled in advanced degree programs.